brontosaurusrex/brontosaurusrex.github.io/_posts/2017-05-24-find-and-tar-xz.md

              Unless specified otherwise, the FILE must contain a list of names separated by ASCII LF (i.e. one name per  line).
     -        pipe
+    # Order of switches seems to be important, f must be last.

 From find man